awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-installer.md

 `-d`, `--deploy-dev-tools`
 \(Optional\) You can download and deploy the [Greengrass CLI](greengrass-cli-component.md) component to this core device\.
 You can use this tool to develop and debug components on this core device\.
 The local development tools are intended for use only in development environments\.
 Don't specify this option on production devices\.
+You must specify `--provision true` to apply this argument\.
 Default: `false`

 `-init`, `--init-config`